 Double click to see the contents and hit set up, wait for it to do its thing.

-There’s two methods to this, one requires you to enter the BIOS and the other you can do directly within Windows 11, just like the with ISO – the benefit is that you now have neat little USB drive for whenever you need to reinstall Windows 10!
+One requires you to enter the BIOS and the other you can do directly within Windows 11, just like the with ISO – the benefit is that you now have a neat little USB drive for whenever you need to reinstall Windows 10!

 Get your USB flash drive – don’t take the 8GB thing lightly.
 You’ll want at least 16GB, just to cover you properly.